Hard Cider Braised Chicken pairs tender chicken legs and apples with bacon, mustard, sage, and thyme for a comforting autumn dish.

 Given my penchant for everything “apple” this time of year, I always find myself making at least one pot of Chicken or Pork à la Normande (Normandy-style) before Fall’s end.
 Served with a creamy Calvados sauce, it’s a delicious, warming dish that totally embodies the season.

 With the resurgence in popularity of hard (fermented) apple cider over the past few years, I’ve been itching to use it as the base for a Normandy-inspired braise.
-A

-few reservations lingered in the back of my mind: Would hard cider have a prominent enough apple flavor to be an effective braising liquid?
+When I was thinking about this chicken dish, a few reservations lingered in the back of my mind: Would hard cider have a prominent enough apple flavor to be an effective braising liquid?
 Would it reduce well into a sauce without becoming too bittersweet?

 When in doubt, there’s nothing to do but pull out the Dutch oven and give it a try.